wavemaker/docs/learn/app-development/custom-widgets/creating-prefabs.md

 Publishing a Prefab has the following options:

-- **Publish to Project:** Prefab can be made available to a specific project in your project workspace or network for testing purpose only.
+- **Publish to Project:** Prefab can be made available to a specific project in your project workspace or network for testing purposes only.
     - The Prefab will only appear in the specified project's widgets panel for use
     - The Project which is using a test Prefab cannot be pushed to VCS.
-Inorder to push changes to VCS, the test prefab needs to be either [published to Team](#publish-prefab-to-team) or [published to EDN](#publish-prefab-to-edn)(for Enterprise Version).
+In order to push changes to VCS, the test prefab needs to be either [published to Teams](#publish-prefab-to-team) or [published to EDN](#publish-prefab-to-edn) (for Enterprise Version).
-    - If the test prefab is already published to Team or EDN earlier, when you open that project you will be prompted either to choose a version and click **update/revert** for getting a published version in the project or continue with the modified, unpublished version.
+    - When a published test Prefab releases a newer version, which is already published to Team or EDN earlier, opening that project will be prompt you with the following dialog.
+You can choose a version and click **update/revert** for using a published version in the project or continue with the modified, unpublished version.

       [![](/learn/assets/update-test-prefab-case1.png)](/learn/assets/update-test-prefab-case1.png)

-    - If the test prefab is not published to Team or EDN, it should be **imported** into the selected project from Prefabs dialog under Artifacts dropdown.
+    - If the test prefab is not published to Team or EDN, it should be **imported** into the selected project from Prefabs dialog.
+Go to **Artifacts** dropdown and click **Prefabs**.
 Once imported, refresh the project.

       [![](/learn/assets/import_team_prefab_step1.png)](/learn/assets/import_team_prefab_step1.png)